Leev1s/rankseg/doc/source/autoapi/rankseg/index.rst

    metric : str, default='dice'
        The metric aim to optimize, either 'iou' or 'dice'.

-   return_binary_masks : bool, default=False
+   output_mode : {'multiclass', 'multilabel'}, default='multiclass'
-       Whether to return or allow binary masks per class (multi-label segmentation).
+       Controls overlap behavior of the predictions.
-       If False, performs multi-class segmentation where each pixel belongs to exactly one class.
+       - 'multiclass': non-overlapping; each pixel belongs to exactly one class.
-       If True, performs multi-label segmentation where pixels can belong to multiple classes.
+       - 'multilabel': overlapping; pixels can belong to multiple classes (binary mask per class).

    smooth : float, default=0.0
        A smooth parameter in the Dice metric.